Kagura Skiing Terrain

 Or if you want to earn your turns, one option is to skin/snowshoe up to the top of Mt Kagura-mine (pronounced “meenay”); an elevation gain of about 180 metres.

-Kagura has a good backcountry gate system whereby you have to complete a registration form regarding the equipment you have, and provide a phone number (and ring ski patrol by 3pm).
+Kagura has a good backcountry gate system whereby you have to complete a registration form with your plans and the equipment you have.
 The gate is manned and it only opens if your beacon is working.

 Kagura Ski Season